altipla-consulting/arrays/README.md

 ### Usage

-You can use the types of this package in your models structs when working with `database/sql`:
+You can use the types of this package in your models structs when working with `database/sql`, `upper.io/db.v3` or `github.com/altipla-consulting/database`:

 ```go
 type MyModel struct {